aptise/peter_sslers/docs/Configuration_Options.md

 * `cleanup_pending_authorizations` - boolean, default True. if an AcmeChallenge
   fails when processing an AcmeOrder, should the remaining AcmeAuthorizations be deactivated?
+  This is a global default; an ACME Server can be configured to disregard this setting.

 * `enable_views_public` - boolean, should we enable the public views?
 * `enable_views_admin` - boolean, should we enable the admin views?